dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     heketidbstorage
     vol_4b22dda4c9681f4325ba5e24cb4f64c6

--   `heketidbstorage` is a internal-only volume dedicated to heketi’s internal database.
+-   `heketidbstorage` is an internal-only volume dedicated to heketi’s internal database.

 -   the second is the volume backing the PV of the PostgreSQL database deployed earlier, in this example `vol_4b22dda4c9681f4325ba5e24cb4f64c6` - your's will be differently named.

-&#8680; Interrogate GlusterFS about the topology of this volume:
+&#8680; Ask GlusterFS about the topology of this volume:

     oc rsh $FIRST_GLUSTER_POD gluster vol info $GLUSTER_VOL_NAME

-The output will show you how the volume has been created.
+The output of the `gluster` command will show you how the volume has been created.
 You will also see that the pod you are currently logged on to serves one the bricks.

 ``` hl_lines="9 10 11"
 Volume Name: vol_4b22dda4c9681f4325ba5e24cb4f64c6